ansh10dave/stocksagecrew/README.md

     Enter a company's name or query about its stock in the input box.

-    Click Check to get company matches and the latest stock data.
+    Click Check and get news to get company matches and the latest stock data.
+It also returns latest and relevant news about the company.

     View interactive charts for the stock that support time range selection (1m, 6m, 1y, 5y, etc.) powered by TradingView.

+    It shows news and sentiment from the alpha vantage (alpha intelligence api)

 ## Functionality Highlights